dbakewel/netbots/README.md

     * Use binary search to quickly find the best enemy to fire at.
     * Take notice of if your robots health is going down or not.
 How should the robot behavior change based on this information?
     * Avoid colliding with other robots and walls.
-    * If a game is close to ending (gameStep is close to maxSteps) can your robot change behavior to win as quickly as possible.
+    * If a game is close to ending (gameStep is close to stepMax) can your robot change behavior to win as quickly as possible.
     * Find other strategies that win faster with less health lost.

 3. Understand what IP addresses and port numbers are.